SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-40.md

 - Create a copy of file and do changes, if everything is ok then do it in main file
 - So in git also create another branch from main/master, do the changes here and run the whole process of CICD, if everything is good then merge into master and deploy into production.
+- We can add branch protection rule in the github account.
+Keep "pull" request and any other requirement you have, we call it has branching policies.

 ### Points to remember
 - Cloud front is useful to cache static content, generally not for dynamic content.